 The key hierarchy resulting from the authentication procedure is adapted to AIoT service, e.g. there is no key derived for handover and mobility.

-Editor’s Note: It is FFS whether the key hierarchy resulting from the authentication could be further reduced depending on the conclusions of other key issues, e.g. key issue #4 "Protection of information during AIoT service communication".
+Editor’s Note: The present document does not address whether the key hierarchy resulting from the authentication could be further reduced depending on the conclusions of other key issues, e.g. key issue #4 "Protection of information during AIoT service communication".

 6.39.3 Evaluation